“Museums can make it hard to see.” Svetlana Alpers, “The Museum as a Way of Seeing,” 1991

 Importantly, this is a traditional pattern, not universal and currently undergoing much rethinking, and in some cases placement is also a practical choice.
 It would not make sense to haul all of the monumental sculpture from Egypt and the ancient Mediterranean up to the second floor just to elevate it in status.
 Similarly, delicate materials like prints and textiles, which must be rotated off view frequently to protect them from overexposure to light, are better located in peripheral spaces rather than the principal galleries.
 Nevertheless, recurring layouts and installation patterns evidence pervasive hierarchies that are hard to shake.

 Another tried and true organizational pattern is chronological, with galleries that move us from the earliest works to the most recent.
 Although contemporary museums shun the idea of “progress” in the arts, their chronological arrangements favor stories of influence and development over other kinds of interpretation.
-Some museums have defiantly resisted such narratives, including the gallery set up by Alfred C. Barnes in 1920s suburban Philadelphia.
+Some museums have defiantly resisted such narratives, including the gallery set up by Albert C. Barnes in 1920s suburban Philadelphia.
 Barnes scoffed at art historical scholarship, convinced that book learning got in the way of pure looking.
 His “ensembles” prioritized visual relationships grounded in line, shape, and color over traditional histories.

 Many contemporary museums have experimented with thematic installations, such as Brooklyn’s Infinite Blue, which gathered blue objects from across the collection in an introductory gallery (echoing earlier efforts to create a more welcoming entry).
 In their permanent collection halls, however, most art historical survey museums retain familiar geographic and chronologic schemes.
 Yet even these schemes are unstable and depend on context.
 Take chronology.
 Courbet’s A Burial at Ornans long hung in the Louvre where it was prefaced by classicizing history paintings by artists like Nicolas Poussin and Jacques-Louis David.
 Here, Courbet’s realism stood as a revolutionary endpoint to established Academic art.
 But when the Burial was moved to the brand new Museé d’Orsay in 1986, as the earliest work in a museum dedicated largely to Impressionism and Post-Impressionism, its style now read as the seed of something new.